wzhuang-xmu/SODLRBLS/README.md

 # SODLRBLS
 Code, training data and results for two experiments.
-The training data is the parameters of each network.
+The training data is the initial parameters of each network.